EndZei/Folder-Tree-Viewer/README.md

 ## ☕ Support

-If this save editor helped you and you want to say thanks, you can [buy me a coffee](https://buymeacoffee.com/mrboxik).
+If this helped you and you want to say thanks, you can [buy me a coffee](https://buymeacoffee.com/mrboxik).
 Totally optional, just appreciated. ❤️

 ---